PhD Admissions Frequently Asked Questions

 Applicants should have the Educational Testing Service (ETS) send scores electronically to Stanford.
 Our university code is 4704.
 It does not matter what department code is specified.
 You will either self-report your scores or indicate the date you will take the test(s) in the online application.
 Self-reported scores will not be considered official until Stanford receives the electronic record.

-Once you have received confirmation from the Graduate Admissions Office that your TOEFL waiver request has been approved, you must forward this notification to email@example.com
+If you receive confirmation from the Graduate Admissions Office that your TOEFL waiver request has been approved, forward this notification to firstname.lastname@example.org

 Applications checklists can only be updated with the TOEFL exemption when the application has been submitted and official transcripts have been reconciled with application.